Pitney was born in Hartford, Connecticut on

 huge success, with a standing ovation.
 An autopsy confirmed the singer

-died of natural causes.
+died of a heart attack.
 In 2002, he was inducted into the Rock and Roll

 Hall of Fame.